 User Experience (UX)

-User experience should be the first priority on your long list of things to do, because it can make or break you.
+The user experience should be the first priority on your long list of things to do because it can make or break you.
 If your website is poorly designed, sluggish, or confusing, customers will leave.
 As many as 44% of shoppers will tell their friends about a bad experience online, so you need to get this right.

 The first step is to make sure that your page is optimized for speed.
 The ideal website load time is 2-5 seconds.
 Up to 40% of customers will abandon a site if it takes longer than 3 seconds to load.

 As many as 45% of E-Commerce customers will abandon an online transaction if their questions and concerns aren’t addressed quickly enough.
-You should have self-service content, a detailed FAQs pager, offer some measure of live support, and incentivize product reviews.
+You should have self-service content, a detailed FAQs page, offer some measure of live support and incentivize product reviews.
 All these will go a long way to building trust and bringing in those repeat customers.